PAYONE-GmbH/magento-1/README.md

 ## Installation
 It is highly recommended to install the latest release from Github (either using modman or manual installation).
 The Magento Marketplace is updated infrequently.

+This module requires at least PHP 5.6.
+Please, please use a more recent PHP version.

 ## More information
 Documentation for Magento: see https://github.com/PAYONE-GmbH/docs<br>
 Videoguide: Installation and configuration: https://www.youtube.com/playlist?list=PLlzKa20PSzukaPBvUhxxpo3oqNs0mUkpa<br>